churris-x/spelunky-2_hd-van-helsing/README.md

 ![](/hd-van-helsing-cover.png)

-Spritesheet mod for Spelunky 2 to play as the original HD character Van Helsing / Van Horsing
+Spritesheet mod for Spelunky 2 to play as the original HD character Van Helsing / Van Horsing.
+By default this replaces Roffy as `char_black`.

 ## Install
 See this [modding overview](https://spelunky.fyi/mods/2/overview/) for how to install mods in general.

-Download the mod through either the releases or the [modpage].
+If using playlunky install with the code `hd-van-helsing`

 ## Todo
 - [ ] Upgrade this to a full character replacement
-    - [ ] Use `char_black` to replace Roffy
+    - [x] Use `char_black` to replace Roffy
     - [ ] Add corresponding `journal_stickers.png`
     - [ ] Add corresponding `journal_entry_people.png`
 - [ ] Add poisoned state